Dict¶

 iter_keys() -> Iter[K]

-Return a Iter of the dict's keys.
+Return an Iter of the dict's keys.

 >>> import pyochain as pc

->>> pc.Dict({1: 2}).iter_keys().into(list)
+>>> pc.Dict({1: 2}).iter_keys().collect()

 Source code in src/pyochain/_dict/_iter.py

-52 53 54 55 56 57 58 59 60 61 62 63 64 | |
+54 55 56 57 58 59 60 61 62 63 64 65 66 67 68 69 | |

 iter_values ¶